AdamEssenmacher/MemoryToolkit.Maui/README.md

 In some cases, known leaks may be worked around by whacking the control into a safe state when we're done with it.
 For example, an `SKLottieView` from SkiaSharp once leaked as long as its `IsAnimationEnabled` property was set to True.
 The `TearDownBehavior` class offers a static `Action<object>` property `OnTearDown` that is invoked immediately before each call to `DisconnectHandler()`.
 You may use this hook to examine the view and change its state (for example, to set an `SKLottieView`'s `IsAnimationEnabled` property to 'false').

 ## Teardown Strategies
-V2 offers four teardown strategies:
+V2 offers three teardown strategies:

 - `DetectOnly`: do not tear down; useful for leak monitoring-only runs.
 - `DisconnectHandlers`: call MAUI's built-in handler disconnection path.
 This is the V2 default.
 - `Compartmentalize`: clear binding contexts, parent/content references, logical children, and resources before disconnecting handlers.
-- `AggressiveLegacy`: preserve V1-style aggressive cleanup, including handler `Dispose()` calls and the old iOS `ViewCell` platform-view disposal workaround.

 Prefer `DisconnectHandlers` first on MAUI 10.
-Use `Compartmentalize` when you are validating leak propagation or need fault containment, and reserve `AggressiveLegacy` for known old leaks that still reproduce.
+Use `Compartmentalize` when you are validating leak propagation or need fault containment.

 ## Temporarily Unloaded NavigationPages
 There are a few common-enough scenarios where you'll expect a `NavigationPage` to be unloaded only temporarily.
 For example, calling `Browser.OpenAsync(..)`.
 In these cases, you can temporarily set the 'Suppress' properties on the `NavigationPage` itself, which will cause all behaviors within the page to be ignored.
 Here's an example handler method: